 For Windows 7 & 8 users:

-Windows 7 & 8 users need to ensure that the python environment gets installed first.
-Once, the environment is installed, open the command prompt and find the way to root C:/ directory and type in the following commands:
+Ensure that Windows 7 & 8 users install the Python environment first.
+After installing the environment, open the command prompt, navigate to the root C:/ directory, and enter the following commands:

-Once the libraries are installed, it is time to write data scraping code.
+Once you install the libraries, it’s time to write a data scraping code.

-Data scraping must be done for a distinct objective such as to scrape current stock of a retail store.
-First, a web browser is required to navigate the website that contains this data.
-After identifying the table, right click anywhere on it and then select inspect element from the dropdown menu list.
-This will cause a window to pop-up on the bottom or side of your screen displaying the website’s html code.
+You must perform data scraping for a specific objective, such as crawling the current stock of a retail store.
+First, use a web browser to navigate the website containing this data.
+After identifying the table, right-click anywhere on it and then select the inspect element from the dropdown menu list.
+This will cause a window to pop-up on the bottom or side of your screen displaying the website’s Html code.
 The rankings appear in a table.
 You might need to scan through the HTML data until you find the line of code that highlights the table on the webpage.

 Python offers some other alternatives for HTML scraping apart from BeautifulSoup.
 They include:

-Web scraping converts unstructured data from HTML code into structured form such as tabular data in an Excel worksheet.
-Web scraping can be done in many ways ranging from the use of Google Docs to programming languages.
+Web scraping converts unstructured data from HTML code into structured data form such as tabular data in an Excel worksheet.
+One can perform web scraping using various methods, ranging from the use of Google Docs to programming languages.
 For people who do not have any programming knowledge or technical competencies, it is possible to acquire web data by using web scraping services that provide ready to use data from websites of your preference.

 HTML tables are defined with<Table>, row as <tr> and columns are divided into data as <td>;